CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

-* Incoming connections should be restricted to those required for remote maintenance, software distribution, system upgrading and monitoring of required services and server systems.
+* Incoming connections should be restricted to those required for remote maintenance, software distribution, system upgrading, and monitoring of required services and server systems.
 * Personal Firewall filtering rules should be tested after initial configuration to allow allowed events and prevent unauthorized events.
-* The correct configuration of the filter rules should be checked at sporadic intervals, if the installation of the client is not regularly deleted anyway and re-recorded from a hard disk image (images).
+* The correct configuration of the filter rules should be checked at sporadic intervals, if the installation of the client is not regularly deleted anyway and re-loaded from a hard disk image (images).
-* If the product used offers this option, the rules of the Personal Firewall should also be assigned to special programs.
+* If the product used offers this possibility, the rules of the Personal Firewall should also be assigned to special programs.
 This can be detected and prevented that other than the intended client programs connects to computers on the Internet.
 * Since many of the checking mechanisms of a personal firewall are based on current findings, patches or updates released by the manufacturer must be regularly imported.
 It must be ensured that the required files are obtained from a trustworthy source, for example directly from the manufacturer.
-* The Personal Firewall must be configured so that users are not bothered by many alerts that they can not interpret.* If the product used offers this option, security-related events should be logged.
+* The Personal Firewall must be configured so that users are not bothered by many alerts that they can not interpret.
+* If the product used offers this option, security-related events should be logged.
 The log data should be evaluated regularly by expert personnel.
 Some products have the ability to start with a very restrictive basic configuration and then refine the settings during operation.
 Each time a security-related event occurs that does not yet have a unique rule, the user is asked if that event is allowed.
 An example of such a security-related event is the access of a particular installed program to the Internet.
 Based on the user's responses, the personal firewall will determine the desired configuration step by step, e.g. For example, the filter rules.

 The advantage of this incremental configuration is that it makes administration less complex.
 The disadvantage, however, is that users often can not judge whether a particular event is allowed or not.
 The incremental configuration of the personal firewall can therefore only be recommended if the users are either given precise instructions on how to respond to queries from the program or if this is done under the supervision of an administrator, eg. B. by telephone inquiries.